jessequiroga/gatsby-blog/content/stash/moving-your-dog-from-SA-to-IE/index.md

 If your dog is travelling cargo, it _has_ to travel in a wooden crate.
 If your dog is travelling in the hold it has to be in a IATA approved plastic crate.
 If, like us, you switch things up every couple of years, this is a little frustrating as our dog now has two impossibly large crates.
 One plastic (for fights within the EU) and one wooden (for international flights).
 The wooden crate will be provided through your travel agency, I recommend sticking with their standard crate.
 The requirements for the plastic crate differs depending on the airline, but they’ll most likely have a detailed spec of their requirements on their website.

 Online you'll find plenty of guides on how to measure your dog.
 The golden rule with crate sizing is to err on the side of caution, rather too big than too small.
+It's a good idea to get the crate a couple of weeks before you travel so that your dog can get used to it.
+If working with an agency, they'll drop-off the crate a week or two in advance.

 Both our crates cost ~€200 each.
 It goes without saying that this is dependent.